 <!DOCTYPE html> <html lang="en"> <head> <title>My Awesome App</title> </head> <body> <div id="root"></div> <script type="module" src="/src/main.tsx"></script> </body> </html>

-?
-That is your entire website to an AI crawler.
+See that <div id="root"></div>?
+That's your entire website to an AI crawler.
+A blank page.

 The "Lazy" Crawler Economy